Skip to content

 • postProcessing [optional] – Defines a Post-Processing Script to run after the task completes.
 Useful for cleanup, moving output files, or triggering follow-up actions.

-• metadata [optional] – A JSON object for including custom key-value pairs with the task.
-Useful for adding context, referencing source files, or integrating with external systems.
+• metadata [optional] — Any JSON object you want to attach to the task.
+Common uses include adding context, referencing source files, or integrating with external systems.

 Example: